WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

- * blockAUid: UID of the first block to merge.
+ * firstBlockClientId: Client ID of the first block to merge.
- * blockBUid: UID of the second block to merge.
+ * secondBlockClientId: Client ID of the second block to merge.

 ### autosave